rweigel/stats/notes.md

 qqq
 ```

 If we regard $p$ as a probability and define $q=1-p$, then the probability of each row is obtained multiplication.
-But some rows are result in the same value with multiplication.
+But some rows result in the same value with multiplication.
+For examples, $pqq = qpq = qqp$.
 Based on this, we can conclude that

 $C_{3,0}$ has probability $p^3$